oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 type: awareness
 ---

-Java has good multi-threading and concurrency capabilities from early on in its evolution and could effectively utilize multi-threaded and multi-core CPUs.
+Java has good multi-threading and concurrency capabilities from early on in its evolution and can effectively utilize multi-threaded and multi-core CPUs.
 JDK 1.1 had basic support for platform threads (or Operating System (OS) threads), and JDK 1.5 had more utilities and updates to improve concurrency and multi-threading.
 JDK 8 brought asynchronous programming support and more concurrency improvements.
 While things improved over multiple versions, there was nothing groundbreaking apart from support for concurrency and multi-threading using OS threads for the last three decades.

-Though the concurrency model in Java was powerful and flexible as a feature, it was not the easiest to use, and the developer experience was not that great.
-This was primarily due to the shared state concurrency model used by default.
+Though the concurrency model in Java is powerful and flexible as a feature, it was not the easiest to use, and the developer experience hasn't been great.
+This is primarily due to the shared state concurrency model used by default.
 One has to resort to synchronizing threads to avoid issues like data races and thread blocking.
 I wrote more about Java concurrency in my [Concurrency in modern programming languages: Java](https://deepu.tech/concurrency-in-modern-languages-java/) post.

-## What is Project Loom
+## What is Project Loom?

 > Project Loom aims to drastically reduce the effort of writing, maintaining, and observing high-throughput concurrent applications that make the best use of available hardware.
 >
 > — Ron Pressler (Tech lead, Project Loom)

-OS threads are at the core of Java's concurrency model and have a very mature ecosystem around them, but it also comes with some drawbacks and is expensive computationally.
+OS threads are at the core of Java's concurrency model and have a very mature ecosystem around them, but they also come with some drawbacks and are expensive computationally.
 Let's look at the two most common use cases for concurrency and the drawbacks of the current Java concurrency model in these cases.

 One of the most common concurrency use cases is serving requests over the wire using a server.
 For this, the most preferred approach is the thread-per-request model, where a separate thread handles each request.
 Throughput of such systems can be explained using [Little's law](https://en.wikipedia.org/wiki/Little%27s_law), which states that in a **stable system**, the average concurrency (number of requests concurrently processed by the server), **L** is equal to the throughput (average rate of requests), **λ**, times the latency (average duration of processing each request), **W**.
 With this, you can derive that throughput equals average concurrency divided by latency (**λ = L/W**).